sachanni/asset-protect/replit.md

   - Updated server to use localhost instead of 0.0.0.0 in development mode
   - Added cross-env package for Windows NODE_ENV support
   - Disabled reusePort on Windows platform for proper server startup
+- **Documentation Update**: Added comprehensive technology stack information to README_LOCAL.md
+  - Listed all frontend and backend technologies used
+  - Documented authentication and security implementations
+  - Added development and deployment tools information

 ### Previous Issues Fixed ❌→✓ (July 28, 2025)
 - **Header Duplication**: Fixed duplicate "WellnessLegacy" headers on landing page using CSS isolation and hardware acceleration